Pino Palladino: Career

-Palladino met Steve Jordan in the mid-1980s while both were working as session musicians, which blossomed into a friendship.
+Palladino met Steve Jordan in the mid-1980s while both were working as session musicians the collaboration blossomed into a friendship.
 Jordan credits Palladino's apparent ability to "feel" changes in music, through melodies, basslines, and an embrace of genres of nearly every kind.
 According to Jordan, he had planned to meet up with John Mayer and Willie Weeks in January 2005 to perform Tsunami Aid: A Concert of Hope for victims of the tsunami that struck southeast Asia.
 Weeks was unable to make the performance, and Jordan suggested Palladino, who had heard some of Mayer's work and was willing to come.
 Beginning a set that included the Jimi Hendrix song "Bold as Love", the three found a chemistry together.
 They recorded an album and toured as a trio.

-They released the album Try!, on 22 November 2005.
+Palladino and Jordan released the album Try!, on 22 November 2005.
 The eleven-track live album includes cover versions of "Wait Until Tomorrow" by Jimi Hendrix and "I Got a Woman" by Ray Charles, two songs from Mayer's album Heavier Things, and new songs by Mayer.
 In addition, Mayer, Palladino, and Jordan are credited as songwriters on three songs: "Good Love Is on the Way", "Vultures", and "Try!".
 Palladino appeared on Mayer's third album Continuum, fourth album Battle Studies and seventh album The Search for Everything.

 In March and April 2006, Palladino toured with Jeff Beck and played with J. J. Cale, and Eric Clapton on their 2006 album The Road to Escondido.
 In 2009, he formed a trio with keyboardist Philippe Saisse and Simon Phillips.

-He played with Simon and Garfunkel on their Old Friends reunion tour.

 In January 2011, he entered the studio with D'Angelo to finish recording Black Messiah.
 In 2013, he played on the Nine Inch Nails album Hesitation Marks and was a member of the touring band.
 Additionally, he co-produced José James' album No Beginning No End (2013).

+In 2024, he appeared on II Most Wanted, the third single off of Beyoncé's album, Cowboy Carter; additionally, the song featured Miley Cyrus.